Kamalesh3112/Kamalesh3112/README.md

 I am so excited along with you to explore more and get updated...

-- 🔭 I’m currently working on ... building my skills with proficient practical exposure in Data Science and Cloud Computing.
+- 🔭 I’m currently working on ... building my skills with proficient practical exposure in Data Science, Generative AI, Cloud Computing and Big Data.
-- :technologist: I am an Artificial Intelligence Evangelist who love to get updated with recent AI trends around the world or top organizations.
+- :technologist: I am an Data & AI Evangelist who love to get updated with recent AI trends around the world or top organizations.
 - 🌱 I’m currently learning, practising DevOps, Data Engineering and Generative AI.
 I love to keep myself updated with trends and patterns that emerge in this modern day technological world.
 - 👯 I’m looking to collaborate on ...
 Artificial Intelligence, DevOps, Data Engineering and Quantum Computing.
 I would love to interact with someone who is interested in discussing about the technologies like Artificial Intelligence and Data Science.
 - 🤔 I’m looking for help with ... approaching the learning of BigData fundamentals and looking to gain practical knowledge with the techniques of BigData.
 I would love to hear about Quantum Computing if you are interested to talk more about it.